GabeScott/standard-works-vault/General Conference/1977 October - The Balm of Gilead.md

 A great significant message of the gospel of Jesus Christ is exemplified by the title given to Him: the Prince of Peace.
 If we follow Him, we can have that individually and collectively.

 He has said: “Peace I leave with you, my peace I give unto you: not as the world giveth, give I unto you.
-Let not your heart be troubled, neither let it be afraid.”
-(John 14:27.)
+Let not your heart be troubled, neither let it be afraid.” ([[John 14.27|John 14:27]].)

 If you, my brother or sister, are troubled, there is at hand, not just in Gilead, a soothing, healing balm.